pupeno/free-form/README.md

 ## Changelog

+### v0.4.2 - 2016-11-12
+- Make all inputs controlled so changes can come from within our from outside.

 ### v0.4.1 - 2016-10-25
 - Added the sources directory to the project.clj so that the library is correctly packaged.